How Is Urinary Incontinence Diagnosed?

 - How symptoms affect your daily life

 A detailed conversation tells me more than almost any test.
-By the time we’ve talked through your symptoms, I usually have a very good idea of what type of incontinence we’re dealing with and what the best treatment approach will be.
+By the time we’ve talked through your symptoms, I usually have a good idea of what type of incontinence we’re dealing with and what treatment options make the most sense for you.

 - Assess the strength and coordination of your pelvic floor muscles